sahil5206/AWS-VPC-Project/README.md

 # THIRD STEP - CREATE THE LOAD BALANCER AND TARGET GROUPS
 1. Go to the EC2 and scroll down for the Load Balancer
-2. click on Create Load Balancer, then select and create the 'Application Load Balancer' (We used this load balancer in thsi project).
+2. click on Create Load Balancer, then select and create the 'Application Load Balancer' (We used this load balancer in this project).
+3. while creating the Load Balancer, also create the Target Group.
+4. choose the VPC in which you are currently working.
+5. In the target group, allow the inbound traffic range you want to allow to access your application.
+6.you are all set to access your application, go to your Load Balancer and copy the "DNS name" & paste it in your browser to see your application running on the AWS instances.